rydevops/tech-writeups/ruby/ruby-basics.md

            data = "Some random data"
            data.gsub!(/a/, "@")
            ```
       *  **String Interpolation** - Ruby provides a method to insert variables into strings without using concatenation.
          To do this simply surround your variable name with a `#{}` operator.
+Methods can also be passed into the brackets.
          ```ruby
          name = "Jim"
          age = 24

-         puts "Hello #{name} I hear you are #{age} year(s) old!"
+         puts "Hello #{name} I hear you are #{age} year(s) old!" puts "You are #{Float(age)}!"
          ```
    *  **Integer**:
       *  **Methods/Attributes**: